 Sept.
 25-26, 2021

 Nearly 30 free live performances will take place in the Hyde Park, Kenwood, and Washington Park neighborhoods of Chicago as part of this year’s Hyde Park Jazz Festival.
 The program focuses on local artists, but since we’re talking about the Windy City here, that includes a lot of notable names.
 Drummer, composer, and producer Makaya McCraven will premiere a new suite for sextet commissioned by the festival, supported by Greg Ward, Matt Gold, Junius Paul, Marquis Hill, and Brandee Younger.
 Other performers include Tomeka Reid, Regina Carter, Isaiah Collier, JD Allen, Juan Pastor, Miguel Zenón, Geof Bradfield, Ben Goldberg, Ken Vandermark, and the Hypnotic Brass Ensemble.
-Schedules and venues will be announced in August.

 Exit Zero Jazz Festival (Cape May, N.J.)